shuklak13/Amazon_Product_Quality/README.md

 Our Markov Chain is the sequence of samples `R` and `U`, dependent on the previously-drawn values of `R` and `U`.
 By iteratively sampling via the Markov Chain, we eventually create a sample that approaches that of the true population distribution.

-The inference equations can be seen below.
+The inference equations (derived from Bayes Rule, applied on the structure of our Bayesian Net) can be seen below.

 ![Probability of MCMC](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/P_MCMC.JPG)